apify/apify-docs/sources/platform/storage/usage.md

 ## Dataset {#dataset}

-[Dataset](./dataset.md) storage allows you to store a series of data objects such as results from web scraping, crawling or data processing jobs.
-You can export your datasets in JSON, CSV, XML, RSS, Excel or HTML formats.
+[Dataset](./dataset.md) storage allows you to store a series of data objects, such as results from web scraping, crawling, or data processing jobs.
+You can export your datasets in JSON, CSV, XML, RSS, Excel, or HTML formats.

 ![Dataset graphic](../images/datasets-overview.png)